 Black line drawing of geese in flight and the text "Amanda Burr Xido" on a black background.

 Writer.
 Producer.
-Story Consultant.
+Creative Leadership Consultant.

 I believe people are smart and savvy.
 They’re hungry for stories that surprise, delight, and inspire them.